iNeil77/vllm-code-harness/README.md

 ## Documentation
 We provide documentation for the existing benchmarks and how to run the evaluation in [`docs/README.md`](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/docs/README.md).

-## Remarks
-* Currenltly, we use data parallel evaluation across multiple GPUs using `accelerate`, this assumes that you can fit the model in one GPU.

 ## Acknowledgements
 We thank EleutherAI for their work on the [lm-evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness) from which this repository is inspired.